 Add the salt and freshly ground black pepper.

-Slowly add 1 cup of milk, stirring constantly.
+Turn up the heat slightly, then slowly add 1 cup of milk, stirring constantly.

 - To make the standard béchamel sauce: Add the milk to the medium white sauce recipe alongside 1 small onion studded with 3 cloves, a bay leaf, and a grating of nutmeg.